nrkno/sofie-core/DEVELOPER.md

 The ConfigManifests for Blueprints and Gateways was replaced with JSONSchema in R50.
 However, one usage by AdlibActions for their userDataManifest remains as this is not something we are actively using.

-## Blueprint Migrations

-In R49, a replacement flow was added consisting of `validateConfig` and `applyConfig`.
-It is no longer recommended to use the old migrations flow for showstyle and studio blueprints.

 ### ExpectedMediaItems

 These are used for Media-manager which is no longer being developed.